AlfredoCubitos/GCodeGenerator/README.md

 For documentation have a look at the [wiki](https://github.com/mrRobot62/GCodeGenerator_Geometricals/wiki) of GCodeGenerator_Geometricals

 ### New in this release
+View menu implemented.
+Now you can enale/disable parameter views, which may be usefull on devices with small screens

+### previous versions
 Using ini-format for storing application parameter Before closing the app stores the machine parameters into an ini file and restores them when starting next time.